maeesa-ali/team_23_pixelpals/README.md

 Trello screenshots and contribution evidence

+These materials demonstrate project scoping, early team working, and design rationale.

 🟢 Term 1B – MVP Website

 Location: Term1B/MVP/

+Contains the Minimum Viable Product (MVP) developed in Term 1B.

+Includes:

-frontend/ – HTML, CSS, JavaScript pages
+frontend/ – HTML, CSS, and JavaScript pages

-backend/ – PHP backend structure (authentication, routing, configuration, sample data)
+backend/ – PHP backend structure and configuration

-docs/ – Backend architecture, RACI diagram, MVP summary, and testing documentation
+docs/ – Architecture overview, RACI diagram, MVP summary, and testing evidence

+This stage demonstrates incremental development, version control, and quality assurance.

-🟣 Term 2 – Final Website (In Progress)
+🟣 Term 2 – Final Team Submission

 Location: Team23_PixelPals_Term2_Final/

-This folder is reserved for the final PixelPals website, which will be completed in Term 2 and used for Blackboard submission and live demonstration.
+This folder is reserved for the final team submission and contains:

+The completed software product

+Team-level project and evaluation documentation

+The contents of this folder will be used for:

+Blackboard submission

+15-minute live demonstration

-The internal structure of this folder will be finalised during Term 2 development.
+The internal layout will be finalised during Term 2 development.

-👥 Team Roles and Responsibilities (By Term)
+👥 Team Roles & Responsibilities (By Term)

-To avoid confusion between documentation produced in different terms, team roles are defined per term.
+To avoid confusion between documents produced at different stages, roles are defined per term.

 Term 1A & Term 1B Roles

-(As referenced in the SRD, Design Alliance, and MVP documentation)
+(As referenced in SRD, Design Alliance, and MVP documentation)

 Maeesa – Project Manager & Backend Support